gboisse/gboisse.github.io/content/posts/02-revision/index.md

 This was too much especially for our lighting, which is nearly entirely ray traced using some GPU-based software ray tracer.
 To make matters worse, the materials on the buildings were a complete mess, relying on many Blender-specific shading features making the scene very difficult to export in any usable way. :slightly_frowning_face:

-At this point, we thankfully started getting the help of Naël, a friend of Made, who was both able and willing to spend some time fixing the city scene.
+At this point, we thankfully started getting the help of Naël, a friend of Made, who was both able and willing to spend some time fixing the content.
-This brought us to a fully working scene made of ~300k triangles and correct looking materials.
+This brought us to a fully working city scene made of ~300k triangles and correct looking materials.
 Thanks Naël!

 <div style="text-align: center;">